01 of 15

 Make Your Own Superhero

 You don't need to be the next Marvel character to dress up as a superhero.
-In fact, you can design a superhero that is unique to you or your child.
+You can design a superhero that is unique to you or your child.
 This no-sew superhero costume design incorporates a symbol as the focus.
 For instance, the boy is simply Lightning Boy, and the girl is simply Star Girl.
 To complete this homemade superhero costume, you'll need some felt and a little creativity.Continue to 6 of 15 below.

 06 of 15